Enrollment to kindergarten and schools

 What grade will my child attend?

-• The school director, together with the parents, will decide on the grade in which the child will be enrolled.
+• The school director, together with the parents, will decide on the grade in which the child will be enrolled according to their abilities and level of knowledge.

 • This decision should be made in consultation with the parents, although the child may also be asked to take some tests.